Virginia Cavaliers: Tennis

 The men's tennis team rose to prominence in the 21st century under coach Brian Boland.
 The team won its first ACC regular season and tournament championships in 2004 and lost to Southern California in the NCAA final in 2011 and 2012.
 Behind standouts Jarmere Jenkins and Alex Domijan, the team won its first NCAA championship in 2013, defeating UCLA in the finals.
 The Cavaliers won three consecutive NCAA championships from 2015 to 2017, defeating Oklahoma for the first two and North Carolina for the third.
 Virginia added back to back NCAA titles in 2022 and 2023, defeating Kentucky and Ohio State in the final matches, respectively.
 Virginia also won the ITA national indoor tennis championship in 2008, 2009, 2010, 2011 and 2013.

 Several Virginia players have won individual national championships.
 Somdev Devvarman won in 2007 and 2008, while Ryan Shane won in 2015 and Thai-Son Kwiatkowski won in 2017.
 Michael Shabaz won the NCAA doubles championship in 2009 (with Dominic Inglot) and 2010 (with Drew Courtney), and Jenkins and Mac Styslinger won the doubles title in 2013.
+Mans Dahlberg and Dylan Dietrich won the 2025 NCAA men's doubles championship in the fall of the 2025-2026 year.

 On the women's side, Danielle Collins won the NCAA singles championship in 2014 and 2016, and Emma Navarro won in 2021.
 The teams won the ACC Tournament in 2014 and 2015.
+The team went 12-0 in ACC regular season play in 2026 to win its first outright regular season title.